A STEMsaic Portal experience, free to play, teach, and host. See the method →

 Catch it in person.

-A physical Makey Makey installation travels to museums and festivals - turning everyday objects into the DJ's controls, so visitors play the spectra with their hands.
+A physical Makey Makey installation travels to museums and festivals, turning everyday objects into the DJ's controls, so visitors play the spectra with their hands.

-Credits & acknowledgments
+Credits and acknowledgments

 Funding